dOpensource/dsiprouter/CONTRIBUTING.md

 ## Core Architecture Principles

 - Installation should be less then 10 minutes
-- Someone with basic SIP knowledge hould be able to configure it and place a test call within 10 minutes
+- Someone with basic SIP knowledge should be able to configure it and place a test call within 10 minutes
 - The API structure should follow the Web URI

 ### File Structure